 The RSE policy supports New Zealand employers to fill labour shortages in seasonal roles where New Zealanders are not available, while maximising benefits for Pacific workers and countries through the ability to earn money here, learn new skills and increase remittances.

-Under the Scheme, RSE workers come to New Zealand for either seven or nine months in any 11-month period, and return home between seasons.
+Under the Scheme, RSE workers come to New Zealand for either 7 or 9 months in any 11-month period, and return home between seasons.
 The Scheme is an important part of New Zealand’s relations with the Pacific.

 The policy review has a twofold objective: Sustainable long-term administrative settings that work effectively for the government and employers; and a scheme that respects RSE workers, and upholds their rights and dignity through an improved set of policies and guidelines, backed by consistent and ethical employment practices.